-If you’re considering consolidating debt or filing Chapter 13 bankruptcy, you’re likely facing serious financial distress.
+If you’re considering consolidating debt or filing for Chapter 13 bankruptcy, you’re likely facing serious financial distress.
 Both debt relief solutions may offer you a path to recovery but also present some challenges worth understanding.
+Here’s what to consider when making the choice between debt consolidation and Chapter 13 bankruptcy.

 What is debt consolidation?